TomasKavaliauskas/reddit-promoter/README.md

     10.4) `post_at` - when post should be made.
 Format is important, must be like in the example

-    10.5) `upvotes` - how many upvotes to buy on sproutgigs, if 0 ir missing - no promotion.
+    10.5) `upvotes` - how many upvotes to buy on sproutgigs, if 0 or missing - no promotion.
 If you decide to boost it, then keep in mind that value cannot be lower than 25.

 11) To run the bot - `node index.js` and just keep your PC on.
 12) Logs are being saved in `logs` folder, they will also be outputed to your just in case.

+This is just a reminder for later use, I will explain in more detail when you ready.